 A key project to be undertaken in FY 2018 is Mission Boulevard Corridor Improvements Phases 2 (Industrial Parkway to southern City limits) & 3 (A Street to northern City limits) Design and Construction.
-Total project cost is \$45,800,000.
+The total project cost is \$45,800,000.
 Among the myriad items included with this work are the installation of landscaping in existing medians, installation of sidewalks, extension of greenways, and the installation of pedestrian path lighting and bike paths along Mission Boulevard.
 New landscaping and undergrounding of overhead utilities, among other improvements, will improve the visual appearance of the Mission Boulevard corridor.
 In addition, this project responds to both City's initiatives to be "clean and green" and includes complete streets components.
 Funding for this project will be provided using LATIP and Measure BB monies.

-Another key project is Pavement Rehabilitation - FY17 & FY18 (\$12,150,000) which includes an estimated ten lane-miles of preventative maintenance and twenty lane-miles of pavement rehabilitation.
+Another key project is Pavement Rehabilitation - FY17 & FY18 (\$12,150,000), which includes an estimated ten lane-miles of preventative maintenance and twenty lane-miles of pavement rehabilitation.
 Streets to be paved in this project are currently being finalized.
-Roadway improvement funding in each area for FY 2018 is as follows: